adellej/beans/settle/README.rst

 Package installation and usage
 ------------------------------

-activate conda environment based on python 3.8 and requirements.txt in the root of beans repo, then do
+Activate conda environment based on python 3.8 (or later) and requirements.txt in the root of beans repo, then do

     cd settle